snowdriftcoop/snowdrift/GUIDE.md

 This will take a *long* time but should ultimately tell you it installed.
 Note: the `-fdev` flag skips optimization to make build faster.
-It should be ommited for building the actual live site.
+It should be omitted for building the actual live site.

 Contact us for help if the build is not successful.